Former creative director of Esquire magazine receives honorary degree

-David McKendrick awarded honorary degree
+David McKendrick received the honorary degree of Doctor of Design.

 Founder and partner of B.A.M. and former creative director of Esquire magazine, David McKendrick, was awarded the honorary degree of Doctor of Design on Thursday 19 November 2015.